ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The gateway and network capabilities list is as follows:

-- gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.
+- gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) from the IANA "JSON Web Signature and Encryption Algorithms" registry used by a gateway to sign claims.

-- gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithm (algorithm-id) supported by a gateway to sign claims
+- gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithms (algorithm-id) from the IANA "JSON Web Signature and Encryption Algorithms" registry supported by a gateway to sign claims

 - networkLockType REQUIRED: The default locking mechanism used by a network.
 These can be (i) timelock, (ii) hashlock, (iii) hashtimelock, and so on (TBD).